FACTBOX-Kobe Steel's data fabrication leaves "Made-in-Japan" champions scrambling

 Japanese industry ministry officials said Kobe Steel materials were used in some defence equipment made by IHI.

+West Japan Railway Co said affected parts were used and that it will seek compensation from the steelmaker.

+East Japan Railway Co said affected parts were used in bullet train bodies.

-Kawasaki Heavy Industries Ltd said affected materials were used in airplane parts and airplane engine parts while it was still investigating to see if there were any other products including trains that used affected materials.
+Kawasaki Heavy Industries Ltd said affected materials were used in aircraft parts and in engine components while it was still investigating to see if there were any other products including trains that used affected materials.

 Japanese industry ministry officials said Kobe Steel materials were used in some defence equipment made by Kawasaki Heavy.